hhchen1105/mini-ml/README.md

 - [ML from scratch](https://github.com/eriklindernoren/ML-From-Scratch) - ``ML from scratch'' has excellent implementation on many ML models.
 However, the project has been inactive since 2019.
 Also, the project has its own API design.

 ## TODOs
-- Add fundamental supervised learning algorithms: decision tree, random forest, logistic regression, and SVM
+- Add fundamental supervised learning algorithms: random forest, logistic regression, SVM, and gradient boosting machines.